lirmm/waves-core/docs/installation.rst

     .. seealso::

-        WAVES is a reusable app see: https://docs.djangoproject.com/en/1.11/intro/reusable-apps/#your-project-and-your-reusable-app
+        WAVES-core is a reusable app see: https://docs.djangoproject.com/en/1.11/intro/reusable-apps/#your-project-and-your-reusable-app

     2.0.
 Setup a virtualenv for your project: